Morphological computation and decentralized learning in a swarm of sterically interacting robots

 \section{Conclusion}

-In this paper, we introduced a robotic swarm that can operate in both dilute and dense settings, where collisions between robots occur frequently.
-We show that the robots' physical morphology plays an important role in terms of collective behaviours, where a seemingly small change in the shape leads to very different outcomes.
-Applying tools from statistical physics of active-matter to swarm robotics, we show that behavior found in natural swarms (such as ant colonies~\cite{Feinerman2018}) including collective self-aggregation and transport can be attained with limited use of software-controlled behaviors by capitalizing on the morphological properties of robots, demonstrating morphological computation at work within the swarm.
+In this research article, we introduced a robotic swarm that can operate in both dilute and dense settings, where collisions between robots occur frequently.
+We show that the robots' physical morphology plays an important role in terms of collective behaviors, where a seemingly small change in the shape leads to very different outcomes.
+Applying tools from statistical physics of active-matter to swarm robotics, we show that behavior found in natural swarms (such as ant colonies~\cite{Feinerman2018}) including collective self-aggregation and transport can be attained with limited use of software-controlled behaviors, by capitalizing on the morphological properties of robots, demonstrating morphological computation at work within the swarm.

-We also showed that distributed on-line evolutionary reinforcement learning can be implemented in a dense robot swarm, to exploit or mitigate physical contingencies after deployment in the open.
-We show that this kind of artificial social learning, when robots locally exchange information about their behavioral strategies, can be modelled as a conditional diffusion process.
-In particular, we reveal that there exists an optimal diffusion flow that balances between exploration (diffusing winning strategies) and exploitation (maximising efficiency), which relevance goes beyond the self-aggregation with phototaxis task considered here.
+We also showed that distributed online evolutionary reinforcement learning can be implemented in a dense robot swarm, to exploit or mitigate physical contingencies after deployment in the open.
+We find that this kind of artificial social learning, when robots locally exchange information about their behavioral strategies, can be modeled as a conditional diffusion process.

-Future collective learning implementations in swarm robotics can go beyond diffusion of behavioral strategies.
+Future collective learning implementations in swarm robotics can go beyond the diffusion of behavioral strategies.
 An extreme case is of sparse swarms, where individual robots or groups may be temporarily disconnected from the whole~\cite{tarapore2020sparerobotswarms}.
-While dense and sparse robot swarms may be considered separately, it is likely that a robot swarm in the open will have to switch from one configuration to another, requiring versatile social learning capabilities.
-A natural extension can be motivated by cultural evolution found in the nature~\cite{whiten2021burgeoning}, which is built on the reformulation and combining previously learned behaviours to continuously discover behaviors of growing complexity.
+While dense and sparse robot swarms may be considered separately, a robot swarm in the open will likely have to switch from one configuration to another, requiring versatile social learning capabilities.
+A natural extension can be motivated by cultural evolution found in nature~\cite{whiten2021burgeoning}, which is built on the reformulation and combining previously learned behaviors to continuously discover behaviors of growing complexity.